Getting Ready for Camp

 Campers and staff dress informally at Kingswood.
 Many of the styles campers are used to won’t make sense at camp, so please work with your child to help them choose appropriate clothing.
 Send only clothes that are comfortable and will hold up in the laundry, rather than clothing that, if lost or ruined, would cause you or your child to be upset.
 Please do not send clothing that may be seen as provocative or disrespectful.
 This would include, but would not be limited to clothing that allows underwear to show, or clothing with curse words or drug references.

 Camp is not responsible for any lost, damaged, misplaced, or stolen items.
 We do our best to return any labeled items to campers, so please label every item you send with your child to camp, including towels, waterbottles, and hats.
 We recommend using a permanent marker or pre-made labels or stickers, designed for camp.
-Some of our families recommend Mabel’s Labels, affordable and high quality stick-on, iron-on, and stamp-on customizable labels in several sizes and fun customizations.
+Some of our families recommend Mabel’s Labels or NameBubbles, which offer affordable and high quality stick-on, iron-on, and stamp-on customizable labels in several sizes and fun customizations.

 Please leave at home: